 - Non-human primate (NHP) derived materials, including cultured cells and tissue samples used in basic research

-Contact Robin Trundy, Biosafety Officer, for the current version of the Vanderbilt Biological Materials Registration (VBMR) form.
+Contact OCRS Biosafety for the current version of the Vanderbilt Biological Materials Registration (VBMR) form.
+(Please note this form is not available online.)
 The VBMR form is provided as a Word document.
 Once it is initially completed, send the first draft of the form as a Word document (with no signatures) to email@example.com.
-A VEHS representative will contact you within three working days to continue the IBC registration process.
+A OCRS representative will contact you within three working days to continue the IBC registration process.

 Once a final registration submission is prepared, and the IBC representing your home department reviews and approves the registration, this approval is valid for 3 years provided that the PI uses the amendment process to notify the IBC of changes in materials, activities, personnel and spaces when appropriate.

-Contact Robin Trundy, Biosafety Program Manager, for the current version of the VBMR Amendment form to capture new activities, agents, personnel and spaces.
+Contact OCRS Biosafety for the current version of the VBMR Amendment form to capture new activities, agents, personnel and spaces.
 Submit this as a Word document to firstname.lastname@example.org.
 If the amendment will require a full IBC review (i.e., new RG2 or higher agents, use of RDNA in elevated activity categories), the submission deadline for consideration at the next IBC meeting is the same as described previously for full registrations.